hamk-uas/logistics_sim/README.md

 # Logistics simulation and optimization

-A demo of simulation and optimization of glass waste pickup from Rinki sites in the area of the following municipalities: Hämeenlinna, Hattula, Janakkala, Hausjärvi, Riihimäki, Loppi, Tammela, Forssa, Jokioinen.
+A demo of simulation and optimization of glass waste pickup from Rinki sites in the area of the following municipalities in Finland: Hämeenlinna, Hattula, Janakkala, Hausjärvi, Riihimäki, Loppi, Tammela, Forssa, Jokioinen.

 <video src='https://user-images.githubusercontent.com/60920087/192505697-90068524-3c6b-4b08-8659-9126d52cef62.mov' width=664></video>

+Background map, retrieved in 2022, is licensed under CC BY 4.0 by National Land Survey of Finland.

 For more information about Rinki see: https://rinkiin.fi/tietoa-ringista/suomen-kerayslasiyhdistys/lasipakkausten-terminaalit/